History of Dawn Staley in Timeline

 May 7, 2008: Leaves Temple for South Carolina

-On May 7, 2008, Dawn Staley left Temple University to take the coaching position at the University of South Carolina.
+On May 7, 2008, Dawn Staley left Temple University to accept the head coaching position at the University of South Carolina.

 2008: Head Coach at South Carolina

-In 2008, Dawn Staley became the head coach of the South Carolina Gamecocks women's basketball team.
+In 2008, Dawn Staley became the head coach for the South Carolina Gamecocks women's basketball team.

-In 2008, Dawn Staley concluded her tenure as the head coach of the Temple Owls women's basketball team.
+In 2008, Dawn Staley concluded her coaching tenure with the Temple Owls women's basketball team.

 2011: Top 15 WNBA Players